AdobeDocs/experience-manager-core-components.en/help/components/page.md

 ## Usage {#usage}

-The page component forms the basis of all pages designed with the core components as well as editable templates.
-By using the page component, headers, footers, and the structure of the page can be defined as a template using the other core components.
+The Page Component forms the basis of all pages designed with the Core Components as well as editable templates.
+By using the Page Component, headers, footers, and the structure of the page can be defined as a template using the other Core Components.

 Using the [design dialog](#design-dialog), custom client-side libraries can be defined for the page.
-Unlike other components which have an edit dialog accessible directly from the component, because the component is the page itself, the [edit dialog](#edit-dialog) of the page component is the page properties window.
+Unlike other components which have an edit dialog accessible directly from the component, because the Page Component is the page itself, the [edit dialog](#edit-dialog) of the Page Component is the page properties window.

+## Progressive Web App Support {#pwa-support}

+Release 2.15.0 of the Core Components introduced support for AEM's built-in [Progressive Web Apps (PWA) features](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/sites/authoring/features/enable-pwa.html) in the Page Component.
+With a simple configuration at the site level, turn your AEM experience into a PWA!
 ## Version and Compatibility {#version-and-compatibility}

 The current version of the Page Component is v2, which was introduced with release 2.0.0 of the Core Components in January 2018, and is described in this document.